tedfytw1209/SLOctolyzer/README.md

 ├── figures/		# Figures for README
-├── instructions/	# Instructions, installation, manual annotation help ├── sloctolyzer/	# core module for carrying out segmentation and feature measurement ├── config.txt		# Text file to specify where the analysis directory is, and whether to robustly analyse a batch, i.e. ignore unexpected errors and bugs.
+├── instructions/	# Instructions, installation, manual annotation help ├── sloctolyzer/	# core module for carrying out segmentation and feature measurement ├── config.txt		# Text file to specify input/output directories, and whether to robustly analyse a batch, i.e. ignore unexpected errors and bugs.
 ├── README.md		# This file
 └── usage.ipynb		# Demonstrative Jupyter notebook to see usage.
 ```